Skip to main content

 Reserved packages summary

-Four package names are reserved in v0.1.0 and tied to the RFCs above:
+Four package names are reserved and tied to the RFCs above:

 PackageRFCStatus